csmerrell/reader/brainstorm.md

 # Premium e-reader
+A portable, e-reader app/storefront where users can buy and read enhanced digital (premium) versions of novels.

-Focused on features that add immersive value to a reading experience, but also a little bit of upselling capability with better connections to related products.
+The primary goal is to integrate features that add immersive value to a reading experience.
+Additional concerns:
+1. Some upselling capability for authors to link their other works more intelligently (or even sell swag!).
+2. Better profit sharing with creators

 ## Core Features (Demo)
 1. Unlockable concept art as you read.